bml-research/data_analysis_bml/data/data_01_index.md

 Ordinal scale: This level of measurement is used for categorical data that can be ranked or ordered.
 Examples include surveys, where respondents are asked to rate their agreement with a statement on a scale from strongly disagree to strongly agree, or biological taxonomic ranks such as kingdom, phylum, class, order, family, genus and species.

 Interval scale: This level of measurement is used for numerical data that can be ordered and has a meaningful zero point, but no true ratio comparisons between values.
-Examples include temperatures measured in Celsius or Fahrenheit, time in hours and minutes.
+Examples include temperatures measured in Celsius or Fahrenheit.
+Time as a measurement of a point in a day (e.g., 2 PM or 14:00) is also considered an interval scale.
+This is because you can quantify the difference between two points in time, but there is no true or meaningful zero point.

 Ratio scale: This is the highest level of measurement, and it is used for numerical data that can be ordered and has a meaningful zero point, and true ratio comparisons between values.
 Examples include weight measured in kilograms, height measured in centimeters, or income measured in dollars.